merdok/homebridge-miot/README.md

 - `model` [optional]
 The device model if known.
 Should only be specified when certain about the device model.
 If specified then the accessory will be created instantly without the need to first discover and identify the device. **Default: "" (not specified)**
 - `micloud` [optional]
-This is a configuration object for the device MiCloud.
 When specified overwrites the global setting for the device.
-Some older devices require a MiCloud connection in order to be controlled! **Default: "" (not specified)**
+Useful when you have devices on different servers or want to force certain devices to use MiCloud. **Default: "" (not specified)**
-- Can also be specified even when the device does not require the MiCloud, in that case additional information for the device will be retrieved.
-- An object should have the following properties:
-  - *username* - [required] the MiCloud username
-  - *password* - [required] the MiCloud password
-  - *country* - [optional] the country where the servers are located for your devices. **Default: "cn"**
-  - *forceMiCloud* - [optional] forces to use MiCloud even when the device supports local commands. **Default: false**
-  - *timeout* - [optional] set a custom request timeout in milliseconds.
-Has to be less or equal to the pollingInterval **Default: 5000**
 - `prefsDir` [optional]
 The directory where the device info will be stored. **Default: "~/.homebridge/.xiaomiMiot"**
 - `pollingInterval` [optional]
-The device state background polling interval in seconds. **Default: 10**
+The device state polling interval in seconds. **Default: 10**
 - `deepDebugLog` [optional]
 Enables additional more detailed debug log.
 Useful when trying to figure out issues with the plugin. **Default: false**
 - `buzzerControl` [optional]